 A new home in Mission Bay and Membership grows

 The resurrected Club and its small membership were intent on competing in a new and growing array of rowing events, which included the FISA Veteran’s Regatta.
 In the next 10 years the Club slowly grew to a little over 100 members, all rowers.
 As the popularity of rowing grew so too did San Diego’s three universities’ rowing programs were also growing, running out of space in the H. Del Beekley boathouse.

 A.W.
 Coggeshall, a longtime SDRC member and competitive oarsman, died in 1987 and left the local rowing groups separate bequests to foster the sport that had meant so much to him.
 This resulted in the building of the Coggeshall Rowing Center.
-Today this center houses the San Diego Rowing Club in three boat bays and the University of California, San Diego and University of San Diego collegiate crews, each in their own boat bay.
+Today this center houses the San Diego Rowing Club in four boat bays plus the Garty Pavilion and the University of California, San Diego and University of San Diego collegiate crews, each in their own boat bay.

 SDRC today and in the future

-The Club membership in this new facility has grown to nearly 300 men and women.
+The Club membership in this new facility has grown to nearly 400 men and women.
 The Club includes a large and successful junior program, a masters group, veteran athletes, senior athletes, as well as recreational rowers.
 Rowing programs focus on bringing this great sport to the wider San Diego Community and take into consideration athletes with unique needs.
-State of the art equiptment and over 120 shells are housed in our facility.
-Interested athletes can take instructional lessons while members have access to singles, boat storage, and locker rooms.
+State of the art workout equipment and over 120 shells are housed in our facility.
+Interested athletes can take instructional lessons while members have access to singles, doubles, quads, fours, eights, boat storage, and locker rooms.
 The Club members represent many different communities within San Diego and comprise an intimate community of their own.
 We are not just rowers — we are the San Diego Rowing Club.